arokem/nrdg-website/_pages/research.md

 ## Cloud-enabled data-driven discovery

 Progress in understanding the brain depends on sophisticated analysis of massive neuroscience datasets.
 This requires the adoption of data science technologies that are emerging in industry, such as cloud computing.
 One of the objectives of our work is to reduce the barriers to wider adoption of these technologies.
 We are exploring multiple aspects of cloud computing.
 This includes development of software for deployment of computations to cloud systems, as well as work on web-based tools for data visualization and apps for citizen science.
-Together with [Beth Buffalo](https://buffalomemorylab.com/) and [Adrienne Fairhall](https://fairhalllab.com/) in the Department of Physiology and Biophysics, and in collaboration with the [Jupyter](https://jupyter.org/) team, we established a cloud-based platform for interactive computing in multi-electrode recordings from human and non-human primate brain.

 ### Tools and publications: